Fremantle for Families – How to Spend a Day in Fremantle with the Family

 Amble around the boardwalk of the fishing boat harbour, which is home to over 400 working vessels and leisure cruisers, along with seafood restaurants, fish and chip shops, cafés, and bars.

 Stroll right to the end and cross the road to the small Port Beach if you want to dip your toes in the squeaky soft sand before settling in for a seafood feast.
 There’s a pleasant wooden boardwalk if you don’t and life size bronze statues hog the benches.

 We’ve eaten at both Joe’s Fish Shack and Cicerellos before, so this time we opted for the Kailis Fish Market.
 First founded in 1928 by the father and grandfather of the current owners, the Kailis Kailis Fish and Lobster Market Café serves up some of the finest quality seafood.
 This also means it’s the busiest spot on the harbour, so despite the abundance of tables it can be difficult to get a seat.

 If you can be flexible, arrive before noon, otherwise come in the late afternoon.
 Divide and conquer.
 Have one person wait for a table while the other places your food order (they’ll give you one of those beepers for the table and let you know when it’s ready) and the third goes for drinks.
-Whatever you do, never leave the good unguarded.
-The seagulls are ruthless.
+Whatever you do, never leave the food unguarded.
+The seagulls are fierce.

 Do time at Fremantle Museum

 Traditionally, a visit to Fremantle should involve a museum and there are plenty of excellent museums to choose from, from the fascinating Round House, where my Mum used to work as a volunteer guide, to the superb Western Australian Maritime Museum and Shipwrecks Galleries.